 The following is the Student Conduct System for alleged violation of the University Code of Conduct related to non-academic matters.
 This system applies to all students of the University with the exception of the Law School, which has its own conduct system specific to preparation for the legal profession.
-However please note: for all schools (including the Law School), the Sexual and Related Misconduct Policy and Procedures applies in sexual and related misconduct situations.
+However please note: for all schools (including the Law School), the Sexual and Related Misconduct Policy and Procedures applies in most sexual and related misconduct situations.
+For sexual misconduct matters that do not fall under the Sexual and Related Misconduct Policy and Procedures, the University Code of Conduct may apply, including the applicable procedures and sanctions.
 Though the University Code of Conduct applies to faculty, administrators, and staff, as well as to students, the conduct system outlined here applies only to students.
 The Student Conduct System is an independent educational process and does not function like the separate legal or judicial processes on the municipal, state, and federal levels.

 Conduct Involving Non-Academic Matters